-To read more about Bitcoin wallets, visit our full guide.
+To read more about Bitcoin wallets, visit this full guide.

 As with bitcoin wallets in general, there are different versions of Lightning-enabled wallets, which each have their own unique properties and tradeoffs.
 Desktop Lightning wallets, for instance, may be someone’s preferred choice because they want to check in on their channels frequently.
 But the Lightning Network is designed to facilitate relatively small BTC transactions in the first place, and many users do not emphasize full node security.
 For many, mobile Lightning wallets are the preferred choice, even though it’s difficult to host a full node on a mobile device, because they are the most convenient.

 How Do I Set Up a Lightning Channel?

 To set up a Lightning channel, you need to run a Lightning node or have a Lightning wallet.
 Popular options include c-lightning and lnd (nodes) and Eclair, Zap and the Lightning App (wallets).
 Once this is set up, you can set up a payment channel with another Lightning node or wallet through a unique code corresponding to that node.
 How this is done exactly differs slightly from one solution to the other.

 Once set up, you can transact through the channel and with the rest of the network for as long as channel funds allow.
 Depending on your setup, you can also forward transactions for other users and possibly earn fees.

 Can I Send or Receive Lightning Payments Without Opening My Own Channel?

 Strictly speaking, you need to have at least one payment channel open to send or receive Lightning payments.
 That said, if for some reason you don’t want to open a Lightning channel (yet), there are some ways around it.